Mazurkas, Op. 63 (Chopin): Mazurka in C♯ minor, Op. 63, No. 3

-The final mazurka of the Op.
-63 set is a true kujawiak, a national polish dance slightly slower than a mazurka.
-Written in the key of C-sharp minor, it is songful in character with an innocent and expressive melody as the main theme.
-This is followed by a short section marked sotto voce which invokes the seemingly forgotten mazurka spirit.
-However, it then quickly leads to the reprise of the main theme, this time in a modified form with counterpoint, which intensifies the mood and the piece ends in dramatic fashion.
-Throughout, Chopin's innovative use of contrapuntal devices and different textures creates an intimate and mournful atmosphere.
+The final mazurka in C♯ minor, a true kujawiak (a national Polish dance slightly slower than a mazurka), is the final one willfully published by Chopin.
+The main theme is songful in character.
+This expessive theme is followed by a short sotto voce section, invoking the seemingly forgotten mazurka spirit.
+A reprise of the main theme quickly enters, this time in a modified form with a rare canon a beat's length away.
+This bold effect intensifies the mood, culminating in a dramatic finish to the intimate and mournful atmosphere.
 It takes around two and a half minutes to perform.